JianfengLiu1/Biohydrogen_GEMs_iMeta/README.md

 # Biohydrogen_GEMs_iMeta
-The scripts for genome-scale metabolic models and the raw datasets underlying the figures from "Metagenomics and Digital Cell Modeling Facilitate Targeted High-Throughput Sorting of Anaerobic Hydrogen-Producing Microorganisms".published in iMeta (2025).
+The scripts for genome-scale metabolic models and the raw datasets underlying the figures from “Metagenomics and Digital Cell Modeling Facilitate Targeted High-Throughput Sorting of Anaerobic Hydrogen-Producing Microorganisms”, published in iMeta (2025).

 * /Fig1-2#Raw datasets and associated figure PDFs